Akili Smith: Later career

 In 2003, Smith tried out for the Green Bay Packers, as Brett Favre's backup.
 He was, however, unsuccessful there and was later released.
 In 2005, he was released by the Tampa Bay Buccaneers after a stint in NFL Europe where he started four games for the Frankfurt Galaxy.

 On April 28, 2007, Smith signed a two-year contract with the Calgary Stampeders of the Canadian Football League, where he was expected to compete for the starting quarterback position with another former NFL player, Henry Burris.
 After an unimpressive debut in an exhibition game against the Edmonton Eskimos, Smith played well in the final exhibition against the Saskatchewan Roughriders.
 Though listed going into the game as the third-string quarterback, he completed three touchdown passes in only one half of play, including one to former Kansas City Chiefs wide receiver Marc Boerigter.

 NFL career statistics

 Post-football career

 After retiring from football, Smith was the quarterbacks coach for Grossmont College.
 Smith was a deacon at a Missionary Baptist church and played football for "God's House", a flag football team.

 In March 2010, Smith joined the University of California's football staff as a graduate assistant to work with the offense.
 Cal head coach Jeff Tedford previously coached Smith at Oregon when he was offensive coordinator.

 In 2012, Smith took over as quarterbacks coach for St. Augustine High School in San Diego.
 Smith planned to finish the college degree that he started at the University of Oregon.
 As of September 2014, Smith was coaching football for The Bishop's School in La Jolla, California, and was still 16 credits away from graduating from Oregon.

 In June 2020, Smith was hired onto the coaching staff at Maranatha High School in Pasadena, California.

+Personal life

+Smith's son, Akili Smith Jr., is a top quarterback recruit in the 2025 recruiting class and is committed to play at Oregon.